nova-fibeyli/Robert-ai-as-your-Law-consultant/README.md

-# Robert-Ai: Empathic Emotional Support Robo Friend
+# Robert-Ai: Empathic Law Robo Support

 ## Overview

 Robert-Ai is an innovative application designed to provide empathetic emotional support.
 This bot combines cutting-edge technologies to deliver meaningful and helpful interactions for users seeking companionship and understanding.
+And with new update he is now your in pocket law-consultant!

 ## Key Features